Drivers As Athletes

 Gaining A Competitive Advantage

 Drivers and teams are constantly looking for ways to gain an edge on the competition.
 Engineers and mechanics spend hours working on the cars in an effort to shave the extra fraction of a second per lap that could make a difference.
-Similarly, drivers look at their conditioning as one more way that they can gain an edge during a race.
+Similarly, drivers look at strength and endurance as one more way that they can gain an edge during a race.

-- Scott Dixon, Tony Kanaan and Carlos Munoz are among the Verizon IndyCar Series drivers who enjoy competing in triathlons as a way to stay in shape.
+- Scott Dixon and Tony Kanaan are among the Verizon IndyCar Series drivers who use triathlons as a way to stay in shape.
 Kanaan successfully completed the full distance in the 2011 Ironman World Championships in Hawaii.

-- Ed Carpenter enjoys cycling and running as part of his endurance training.
+- Ed Carpenter, Simon Pagenauid and Alexander Rossi enjoy cycling as part of their endurance training.

 Verizon IndyCar Series drivers Sage Karam and Josef Newgarden provided solid evidence of drivers’ athletic abilities at the NFL Scouting Combine in Indianapolis in February 2015.
 Both drivers went through many of the same agility drills that college football players did and posted results comparable to some who were projected as top-10 draft picks.